 (15) ERCOT may override one or more of a Controllable Load Resource’s parameters in SCED if ERCOT determines that the Controllable Load Resource’s participation is having an adverse impact on the reliability of the ERCOT System.

+(16) The QSE representing an ESR, in order to charge the ESR, must submit RTM Energy Bids, and the ESR may withdraw energy from the ERCOT System only when dispatched by SCED to do so.
+An ESR may telemeter a status of OUTL only if the ESR is in Outage status.

 6.6.3.1 Real-Time Energy Imbalance Payment or Charge at a Resource Node

 (1) The payment or charge to each QSE for Energy Imbalance Service is calculated based on the Real-Time Settlement Point Price for the following amounts at a particular Resource Node Settlement Point:

-(a) The energy produced by all its Generation Resources or consumed as WSL at the Settlement Point; plus
+(a) The energy produced by all its Generation Resources or withdrawn by all its Energy Storage Resources (ESRs) at the Settlement Point; plus

 (b) The amount of its Self-Schedules with sink specified at the Settlement Point; plus

 (c) The amount of its Day-Ahead Market (DAM) Energy Bids cleared in the DAM at the Settlement Point; plus